awsdocs/amazon-pinpoint-user-guide/doc-source/campaigns-message.md

 **To create a silent notification**

-1. For **Message content**, enter the content of the silent message in JSON format\.
-The exact content of the message varies depending on the notification service you use and the values that your application expects to receive\.
+1. For **Message**, enter the content of the message in JSON format\.
+The exact content of the message varies depending on the notification service that you use and the values that your app expects to receive\.

 1. If you created this campaign as an A/B test campaign \(as opposed to a standard campaign\), repeat the steps in this section for each treatment\.
 You can switch between treatments by using the tabs at the top of the **Push notification details** section\.